 Use exports for complex layouts

-When the pseudo-HTML alone doesn't capture the visual intent, the agent can export a visual reference with export_design (use png format for design-to-code).
+When the pseudo-HTML alone doesn’t capture the visual intent, the agent can export a visual reference withexport_canvas (use png format for design-to-code).
 This is especially useful for:

 - Overlapping elements